ontop/ontop-website/guide/troubleshooting/faq.md

 You can get in touch with us through [our support channels](/community/support) and [contribute to the project](/community/contributing/) by, for instance, filing a [bug report](/community/contributing/bug-report).

+### Does Ontop supports SPARQL Update?
+No, as for now, Ontop is a read-only system, it does not support [SPARQL Update queries](https://www.w3.org/TR/sparql11-update/) but only SELECT, CONSTRUCT, ASK and DESCRIBE queries.
+For more details, see [the compliance page](/guide/compliance).

 ## Protégé
 ### No suitable driver found for .. (driver)